dhirajp1603/IITM-TDS-2/happiness/README.md

-Based on the statistical summary, correlations, and data descriptions provided from the 'happiness.csv' file, we can identify several key trends and potential areas for further analysis:

-### General Trends

-1. **Country Representation**:
-   - A total of 2363 entries for 165 unique countries indicates a diverse dataset.
-Argentina appears most frequently with 18 entries, which suggests a significant focus on this country in the dataset.

-2. **Time Frame**:
-   - The dataset spans from 2005 to 2023, with a mean year around 2014.76, pointing to a relatively balanced representation of years, predominantly around the mid-2010s.

-3. **Happiness Metrics (Life Ladder)**:
-   - The mean score of the 'Life Ladder' is around 5.48, with a standard deviation of approximately 1.13.
-This indicates a moderate level of happiness globally, but with considerable variance.
-   - The Life Ladder score ranges from 1.281 to 8.019, showing that some countries are significantly happier than others.

-4. **Economic Indicators (Log GDP per Capita)**:
-   - The 'Log GDP per capita' has a mean of about 9.4, suggesting a reasonable correlation between economic status and happiness.
-However, there are 28 missing values which may affect the reliability of this insight.
-   - There’s a strong correlation between GDP and the 'Life Ladder' score (0.78), indicating economic factors heavily influence perceived well-being.

-5. **Social Support and Health**:
-   - 'Social support' has an average of around 0.81, suggesting moderate social connectivity, which is positively correlated with happiness.
-   - A healthy life expectancy of about 63.4 years indicates a significant public health aspect that may also influence happiness levels.
-There are 63 missing values in this column.

-6. **Freedom and Choices**:
-   - The metric for 'Freedom to make life choices' has a mean of approximately 0.75, which indicates a relatively impactful degree of personal freedom, correlating with happiness (correlation of 0.54).

-7. **Affect Metrics**:
-   - Positive affect averages at around 0.65 with a low negative correlation to negative affect (0.27), suggesting that more positive experiences are generally reported than negative ones.
-   - 'Positive affect' shows a correlation of 0.52 with the 'Life Ladder', indicating that emotional well-being is integral to overall happiness.

-8. **Perceptions of Corruption**:
-   - A mean score of about 0.74 for perceptions of corruption with a negative correlation to happiness (other metrics) suggests that countries perceived as corrupt tend to report lower happiness.

-### Areas Needing Further Analysis

-1. **Missing Data Analysis**:
-   - With missing values in key variables (e.g., Log GDP per capita, Healthy life expectancy at birth, etc.), it is crucial to investigate the potential impacts of these missing entries on overall analysis and conclusions.

-2. **Correlations and Causations**:
-   - While correlations (e.g., happiness and GDP, social support) are noted, further analysis, such as regression modeling, could clarify causative relationships and control for confounding variables.

-3. **Regional Differences**:
-   - Analyzing data geographically to discern trends among various regions may provide insights into how cultural, economic, and social factors influence happiness.

-4. **Temporal Changes**:
-   - Given the range from 2005 to 2023, it would be insightful to delve into how happiness levels have changed over time, particularly before and after major global events like economic crises or pandemics.

-5. **Influence of Generosity and Corruption**:
-   - The observed low mean in 'Generosity' and significant correlations with both happiness and perceptions of corruption suggest a need to further explore these emotions and their impact on overall well-being.

-6. **Comparative Analysis**:
-   - Compare happiness metrics between countries with similar GDP levels to identify possible external factors influencing happiness that may not be accounted for purely by economic measures.

-### Conclusion

-The data reflects complex relationships between happiness and various socio-economic factors.
-More detailed examination into the missing data, correlations, and broader socio-cultural contexts will be beneficial for drawing more comprehensive conclusions about global happiness trends.

-Based on the provided correlation matrix, several key variables exhibit significant correlations with others.
-Let's analyze some of these key variables and their potential causal relationships:

-### Key Variables and Correlations

-1. **Life Ladder**
-   - Strong positive correlation with:
-     - **Log GDP per capita** (0.78)
-     - **Social support** (0.72)
-     - **Healthy life expectancy at birth** (0.71)
-     - **Freedom to make life choices** (0.54)
-     - **Positive affect** (0.52)
-   - Negative correlation with:
-     - **Perceptions of corruption** (-0.43)
-     - **Negative affect** (-0.35)

-2. **Log GDP per capita**
-   - Strong positive correlation with:
-     - **Healthy life expectancy at birth** (0.82)
-     - **Social support** (0.69)
-     - **Life Ladder** (0.78)
-   - Negative correlation with:
-     - **Perceptions of corruption** (-0.35)
-     - **Negative affect** (-0.26)

-3. **Social Support**
-   - Strong positive correlation with:
-     - **Life Ladder** (0.72)
-     - **Log GDP per capita** (0.69)
-     - **Positive affect** (0.42)
-   - Negative correlation with:
-     - **Negative affect** (-0.45)
-     - **Perceptions of corruption** (-0.22)

-4. **Freedom to make life choices**
-   - Strong positive correlation with:
-     - **Life Ladder** (0.54)
-     - **Positive affect** (0.58)
-   - Negative correlation with:
-     - **Perceptions of corruption** (-0.47)
-     - **Negative affect** (-0.28)

-5. **Perceptions of Corruption**
-   - Strong negative correlation with:
-     - **Life Ladder** (-0.43)
-     - **Freedom to make life choices** (-0.47)

-6. **Positive Affect**
-   - Strong positive correlation with:
-     - **Life Ladder** (0.52)
-     - **Freedom to make life choices** (0.58)
-   - Negative correlation with:
-     - **Negative affect** (-0.33)

-### Suggested Causal Relationships

-Based on these correlations, we can propose several possible causal relationships:

-1. **Economic Factors to Well-being**
-   - Higher **Log GDP per capita** may lead to an increase in **Life Ladder** scores, suggesting that greater wealth contributes to better perceived well-being and happiness.
-This might be due to increased access to resources, better health care, and overall improved living conditions.

-2. **Health and Life Satisfaction**
-   - Higher **Healthy life expectancy at birth** is likely to contribute positively to the **Life Ladder** score.
-As people live healthier and longer lives, they may report higher life satisfaction and happiness.

-3. **Social Connections and Support**
-   - Increased **Social support** can lead to higher **Positive affect** and elevated scores in the **Life Ladder**.
-This suggests that social and community connections may enhance individuals' perceptions of happiness and well-being.

-4. **Empowerment and Freedom**
-   - The ability to make choices (measured by **Freedom to make life choices**) appears to play a crucial role in influencing **Life Ladder** scores and **Positive affect**.
-Individuals who feel they have control over their lives may report higher happiness and satisfaction levels.

-5. **Negative Affect and Corruption**
-   - Higher **Perceptions of corruption** can negatively impact happiness measures like the **Life Ladder** and increase **Negative affect**.
-This indicates that a lack of trust in government or institutions might lead to decreased happiness and feelings of distress.

-6. **Positive and Negative Affect**
-   - A strong negative relationship between **Positive affect** and **Negative affect** highlights that as individuals experience more positive emotions or states, they tend to report lower levels of negative emotions.
-This relationship suggests an emotional balancing effect where fostering positive experiences can mitigate negative feelings.

-### Conclusion

-These correlations indicate intricate interdependencies between economic factors, social connections, health, freedom, and perceptions of corruption.
-The suggested causal relationships emphasize the importance of improving economic conditions, healthcare, social support, and reducing corruption to enhance overall well-being.
-Future research could employ longitudinal studies or experimental methods to further investigate these causal pathways.
+### Summary of Happiness Data Analysis

+**General Overview:**
+The dataset titled 'happiness.csv' includes happiness-related metrics for 2363 observations across different countries and years, from 2005 to 2023.
+Key variables include measurements of life satisfaction (Life Ladder), economic status (Log GDP per capita), social support, health metrics (Healthy life expectancy at birth), personal freedoms, generosity, perceptions of corruption, and both positive and negative affect.

+### Key Findings:

+1. **Country Distribution:**
+   - There are 165 unique countries represented in the dataset.
+   - Argentina is the most frequently recorded country with 18 entries.

+2. **Temporal Distribution:**
+   - The dataset spans from 2005 to 2023, with an average year of 2014.76 and a standard deviation of approximately 5 years.
+   - Most entries are concentrated around recent years, indicating a trend toward contemporary data collection.

+3. **Life Ladder (Happiness Index):**
+   - The mean score for the Life Ladder is 5.48 out of 10, indicating a moderate level of reported happiness.
+   - The scores range from 1.281 to 8.019, with variability suggesting differing life experiences across countries.

+4. **Log GDP per Capita:**
+   - The mean log GDP per capita is 9.4, with a minimum value of 5.527 and a maximum of 11.676.
+   - There's a notable positive correlation (0.78) between Log GDP per capita and Life Ladder scores, suggesting economic prosperity aligns with higher happiness levels.

+5. **Social Support:**
+   - On average, social support is relatively high with a mean of 0.81.
+However, some countries show significantly lower levels.
+   - A positive correlation with Life Ladder (0.72) suggests that stronger social networks contribute to individual happiness.

+6. **Health and Well-being:**
+   - The average 'Healthy life expectancy at birth' is 63.4 years, indicative of varying health standards across countries.
+   - A positive correlation (0.71) between healthy life expectancy and Life Ladder indicates that health impacts happiness levels.

+7. **Freedom to Make Life Choices:**
+   - The mean score for freedom to make life choices is 0.75, with a strong positive correlation to the Life Ladder (0.54), pointing to the importance of personal autonomy in happiness.

+8. **Generosity and Corruption Perceptions:**
+   - Generosity appears low with an average of 0.0001 (nearly neutral), reflecting complex cultural variability in altruism.
+   - Perceptions of corruption, with an average score of 0.74, show a significant negative correlation with Life Ladder scores (-0.43), indicating that corruption reduces happiness.

+9. **Affects:**
+   - Positive affect averages at 0.65, while negative affect averages at 0.27.
+The inverse correlation (-0.35) between positive and negative affects suggests that increases in one may result in decreases in the other.

+### Areas Needing Further Analysis:

+1. **Missing Values:**
+   - Data shows significant missing values, especially for 'Generosity' (81), 'Perceptions of corruption' (125), and 'Healthy life expectancy at birth' (63).
+These omissions can bias findings.
+Investigating the reasons and patterns of these missing values may yield insights.

+2. **Country-Specific Variations:**
+   - A deeper analysis into the top countries (e.g., happiness leaders and laggards) would provide a nuanced understanding of factors contributing to happiness.
+   - Multi-year trends may reveal shifts in happiness metrics over time that could inform policy interventions.

+3. **Longitudinal Relationships:**
+   - Exploring the relationship between variables over time might uncover causal links between economic indicators, health, and happiness.
+   - Analyzing how events (e.g., economic downturns, political changes, pandemics) correlate with shifts in happiness scores would also be beneficial.

+4. **Cultural Influences:**
+   - Understanding how cultural factors contribute to variations in happiness, particularly the impact of societal norms on generosity and social support.

+5. **Socioeconomic Factors:**
+   - A more robust analysis of the impact of inequality, unemployment rates, and other socioeconomic indicators on the measures of happiness could provide a clearer picture of what drives happiness in different contexts.

+### Conclusion:
+The dataset presents a robust framework for assessing happiness across various dimensions.
+However, significant gaps in data and the need for deeper exploration of trends, especially on the socio-cultural front, suggest opportunities for further valuable research.

+Based on the provided correlation matrix, we can identify several key variables that show significant correlations with the "Life Ladder," which is often considered a measure of subjective well-being or happiness.
+Here are the key correlations as well as possible causal relationships:

+### Key Variables with Significant Correlations

+1. **Log GDP per capita (r = 0.7835)**
+   - **Causal Relationship:** Higher economic status (as represented by GDP per capita) may lead to improved quality of life, access to resources, and better living standards, which in turn enhance subjective well-being.

+2. **Social Support (r = 0.7227)**
+   - **Causal Relationship:** Strong social support networks can increase feelings of belonging and emotional security, leading to higher life satisfaction.

+3. **Healthy Life Expectancy at Birth (r = 0.7149)**
+   - **Causal Relationship:** Longer life expectancy and the expectation of good health are likely to correlate with greater well-being and happiness.

+4. **Freedom to Make Life Choices (r = 0.5382)**
+   - **Causal Relationship:** Autonomy in making personal choices can contribute to greater happiness and life satisfaction, as individuals feel more in control of their lives.

+5. **Positive Affect (r = 0.5153)**
+   - **Causal Relationship:** Positive emotions and experiences are directly linked to a higher sense of life satisfaction.

+6. **Generosity (r = 0.1774)**
+   - **Causal Relationship:** Engaging in generous acts may enhance the giver's subjective well-being through both social connections and feelings of self-worth.

+### Negative Correlations

+1. **Perceptions of Corruption (r = -0.4305)**
+   - **Causal Relationship:** Higher perceptions of corruption can lead to feelings of mistrust and dissatisfaction with governance, adversely affecting overall life satisfaction.

+2. **Negative Affect (r = -0.3524)**
+   - **Causal Relationship:** Higher levels of negative emotions, such as anxiety and sadness, negatively impact overall life satisfaction and well-being.

+3. **Social Support (r = -0.4549 with Negative Affect)**
+   - **Causal Relationship:** A decrease in social support is associated with an increase in negative emotions, which inversely affects life satisfaction.

+### Summary of Possible Causal Relationships

+1. **Economic Indicators (GDP, Healthy Life Expectancy)**:
+   - Economic well-being (high GDP per capita) positively impacts health outcomes and lifestyle conditions, leading to better life satisfaction.

+2. **Social Interactions**:
+   - The presence of social support networks enhances emotional well-being and reduces negative affect, ultimately improving life satisfaction.

+3. **Personal Autonomy**:
+   - The ability to make personal choices fosters a sense of control, contributing to higher well-being.

+4. **Emotional Well-Being**:
+   - The balance between positive and negative affect significantly influences overall happiness levels, where positive experiences enhance satisfaction and negative feelings detract from it.

+Overall, these relationships highlight how economic, social, and emotional factors converge to shape individual well-being and life satisfaction, suggesting that interventions aimed at improving these areas could beneficially impact happiness levels in populations.

 ![correlation_heatmap.png](correlation_heatmap.png)
 ![Life Ladder_distribution.png](Life Ladder_distribution.png)